rdmaw/dot/README.md

 git clone git@github.com:username/nvim.git
 ```

-Run checkhealth for your plugin manager and then with all of your plugins individually to check if everything works and you aren't missing any required packages (e.g. unzip, ripgrep, python3-venv, etc):
+Run checkhealth for your plugin manager and then repeat the process with all of your plugins individually to check if everything works and you aren't missing any required packages (e.g. unzip, ripgrep, python3-venv, etc):

 ```vim
 cd ~/.config/nvim && nvim